Thermodynamic formalism for coarse expanding dynamical systems: Introduction

 \subsection{Acknowledgements}

-We thank Peter Ha\"issinsky, Zhiqiang Li, and Kevin Pilgrim for useful conversations.
+We thank Peter Ha\"issinsky, Zhiqiang Li, Daniel Meyer, and Kevin Pilgrim for useful conversations, as well as the anonymous referees for their feedback.
 G. T. was partially supported by NSERC and the Alfred P. Sloan Foundation.
 A. Z. was supported by the National Science Centre, Poland, grant no. 2018/31/B/ST1/02495.